 No. Teachers must plan and get materials ready for classes; children cannot be supervised by school personnel.

 How can I get more information if I still have questions?

-For the name and location of your neighborhood elementary school, call Round Rock ISD at 512-464-5087.
+To see which school you are zoned for, visit our school boundary webpage.
 Bus schedules, school supply lists, lunch prices, and other information will be available in August.

 Rock Talk: Preparing your child for Kindergarten